diambra/docs/content/handsOnReinforcementLearning/stableBaselines3/_index.en.md

 - Save a trained agent
 - Load a saved agent
 - Evaluate an agent on a given number of episodes

+The same conditions of the previous example for algorithm, policy and training steps are used in this one too.

 ```python
 import diambra.arena